CSE512-14W/fp-ljorr1-jortiz16/README.md

 - Jennifer Ortiz:  jortiz16@cs.washington.edu

 ##Development Process:
 We worked throughout the sections described below.
-We both built the initially queries necessary to construct the tree.
-Also, we both worked on the visualization layout as a whole.
-Specifically, this is what we each focused on and how we split the work:
+We both built the initial queries necessary to construct the tree.
+Also, we both worked on the layout as a whole (making sure all the components fit together well).
+Specifically, this is what we each focused on and how we split the responsibilities:

 * Laurel
   * Tree layout with time axis